Avoid Frauds & Scams

 Don't click a link or dial a phone number that somebody sends you.
 A legitimate looking link may send you to a scammer's site.
 Links sometimes use hard to detect spelling changes.
 They've been known to use letters from foreign alphabets that look like their western equivalents.

-Only those who give you taxable money need your social security number.
+Only those who give you taxable money, such as your employer or bank, need your social security number.

 Don't let anyone access your computer unless you trust them completely.
 You can probably trust family, friends, and businesses with whom you have an ongoing relationship.
 Most support people won't ask to access your computer.
 They don't want suspicion to fall on them if something happens.